gitnacho/angular/aio/content/guide/app-shell.md

 Learn more in [The App Shell Model](https://developers.google.com/web/fundamentals/architecture/app-shell).

-## Step 1: Prepare the application
+## Paso 1: Prepare the application

 Do this with the following CLI command:
 <code-example language="bash">